gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 The notebooks calculate the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
 The notebooks can be found here: [notebook]().

-## Figure EV5 - Validation of protein depletion efficiency in WAPL-dTAG and SMC4-AID/WAPL-dTAG cells

-### (d)
-Immunofluorescence analysis of mean nuclear HA-WAPL fluorescence for control and WAPL depleted cells.
-Fields of cells analysed.

-The notebooks threshold the chromatin channel for fields of cells, and calculate the mean HA-WAPL fluorescence within the nucleus for the conditions of interest.
-The notebooks can be found here: [notebook]().

-### (f, g)
-(f, g) Immunofluorescence analysis of mean nuclear SMC4-Halo-TMR and HA-WAPL fluorescence for control, SMC4 depleted, WAPL depleted, and SMC4 + WAPL depleted cells.
-Fields of cells analysed.

-The notebooks threshold the chromatin channel for fields of cells, and calculate the mean SMC4-Halo-TMR and HA-WAPL fluorescence within the nucleus for the conditions of interest.
-The notebooks can be found here: [notebook]().

-## Figure EV6 - Condensin is not required to resolve sister DNAs in WAPL depleted G2 cells
+## Figure EV5 - Condensin is not required to resolve sister DNAs in WAPL depleted G2 cells

 ### (c)
 Analysis of the amount of sister chromatid separation in WAPL depleted or WAPL + SMC4 depleted HeLa cells labelled on two sister chromatids with F-ara-EdU and synchronised to G2.